ThomasKaiser/Knowledge/articles/Quick_Preview_of_NanoPi_R5S.md

 ## Software

-FriendlyElEC' OS images (both Ubuntu and FriendlyWRT) use Rockchip MiniLoader and an Android partition scheme with which I'm not familiar at all:
+FriendlyElEC's OS images (both Ubuntu and FriendlyWRT) use Rockchip MiniLoader and an Android partition scheme which I'm not familiar with at all:

     179        0    7634944 mmcblk0
     179        1       4096 mmcblk0p1